s-ccs/s-ccs.github.io/impressum.md

     </tr>
     <tr>
         <td><h3>Responsibilities</h3></td>
         <td>The department of computational cognitive science is part of the University ofStuttgart.
-The University of Stuttgart is a public corporation
+The University of Stuttgart is a public corporation.
            Responsible for the content of this website is Jun.-Prof. Dr. Benedikt Ehinger
     </tr>
     <tr>